A Complete Guide to Pontoon Boat Sea Legs

 How Pontoon Sea Legs Work

-They require at least a 750 cold cranking amp battery, such as this Optima Deep Cycle Marine, to function correctly (check price on Amazon).
+They require a 750 cold cranking amp battery to function correctly, such as this Optima Deep Cycle Marine(check price on Amazon).

 Strong Pontoon Sea Legs Materials